 10. Evaluate the hike

 To find out what your kids really like, ask them!
-After a days hike, evaluate the hike with the kids.
+After a day´s hike, evaluate the hike with the kids.
 What did they like the most and the least.
 What was top 5 for them during the day/days?
-You will probably be surprised by the answers.
+You will probably be surprised by their answers.

 "Evaluate the hike with the kids.
 You will

 Instead of saying that it was that piece of chocolate you brought with you to eat at the summit or even reaching the summit they might anwer that the most exciting thing was that it started to rain and you had to run for shelter.
 Or that you went the wrong way and saw some really big rocks or lots of reindeers.

 Teide National Park, Tenerife, Spain

 Hiking to Trollsjön is a perfect day hike for kids from about the age of 5-8 years.
 The hike is 12 kilometres in total (there and back) and windles upwards (400 metres in total) passing by beautiful meadows to a valley - Kärkevagge - with large rocks.
 Continuing you finally reaches the Trollsjön or Rissájávri as it is called in Sami....

 This is a great hike for small kids!
 It is exciting, brings scenic views of Romsdalen and the little lakes make it fun.
 The hike is only 1,6 kilometres in total but the ascent and decent is 400 metres so it brings some hiking upwards...